Guilty as Charged (2001): Main event match

 The scheduled main event of the show was a Tables, Ladders, Chairs & Canes match, in which Steve Corino defended the ECW World Heavyweight Championship against The Sandman and Justin Credible.
 After a back and forth match, Sandman climbed the ladder and grabbed the title belt to win the title.
 After the match, all three men shook hands and then Da Baldies showed up to fight Corino and Credible and the fight spilled to the backstage.
 Rhino hit a Gore to Sandman from behind and challenged him to a match for the title and threatened to hurt Sandman's family in the audience if Sandman did not give him a title shot and Sandman accepted the challenge.
 Rhino hit a Gore through a table and then delivered a Rhino Spike from the apron onto a table outside the ring.
 Rhino hit a Rhino Spike to Sandman on the broken table to win the title.

 After the match, Cyrus issued an open challenge to anyone on behalf of Rhino and then Rob Van Dam came out to answer the open challenge and fight Rhino until Jerry Lynn attacked him from behind.
 This led to a match between Van Dam and Lynn.
 Van Dam attempted a Five-Star Frog Splash on Lynn but Cyrus prevented it but Van Dam managed to hit the move but Lynn ducked it.
 Joel Gertner hit a DDT to Cyrus and then he helped Van Dam in hitting a Van Daminator to Lynn for the win.

 Aftermath

 Justin Credible and Steve Corino formed the New Impact Players and the seeds were planted for a possible Rob Van Dam vs. Rhino feud over the ECW World Heavyweight Championship.

 The original plan was to have their next pay-per-view Living Dangerously air on March 11, 2001, indicating that ECW was cutting their pay-per-view schedule in half.
 However, by the end of the week, a house show in Pine Bluff, Arkansas on January 13 would end up being the promotion's final show ever.
 In February, it was announced that ECW cancelled the Living Dangerously pay-per-view.
 On March 5, Paul Heyman shocked the wrestling world by appearing on Monday Night Raw, reuniting with his former WCW colleague Jim Ross, replacing Jerry Lawler, who had just quit the WWF.
-Then in April 2001, ECW had officially closed down.
+In April 2001, ECW officially closed down.